‘Trigger a liberal Thanksgiving’: Trump Jr. calls on supporters to videotape table debates

-Donald Trump Jr. called on his supporters to send in photos and videos of their “triggered” liberal relatives at the Thanksgiving table.
+Donald Trump Jr. called on his supporters Tuesday to send in photos of their “triggered” liberal relatives at the Thanksgiving table.

 “Trigger a liberal thanksgiving!” the president’s son wrote.
 “Have some fun & talk politics at the thanksgiving table.
 Best pic/vid of something/someone triggered maybe w/ my book, wins a signed copy of Triggered & a MAGA hat… Tag me in [Instagram] pics & I’ll choose by Sunday.
 Have fun!”